Gouvernathor/attributes_manager/README.md

 These decorators must be applied to functions not exactly similar to the ones normally added in adjust_attributes, but I'll come back to that in just a minute.
 Their main use is to register the decorated function as the adjuster or the defaulter (respectively) of the given tag.
 As shown above, you can either pass the tag as a string or pass no arguments and let the decorator infer the tag from the function name.
 In the latter case, it must be of the form `{tag}_adjust_attributes` or `{tag}_default_attributes`, respectively, otherwise the whole function name will be taken as the tag.

 Note that you can cumulate the decorations in any order, since the decorators return the function as-is.
-At most one of the decorators should have no arguments, otherwise the function will be called several times (see below how adjusters can be added on top of one another).
+At most one of the decorators should have no arguments, otherwise the function will be registered several times (see below how several adjusters can be added to the same tag).

 As I said, the decorated functions are not exactly the same as the vanilla adjusters/defaulters.
 The vanilla ones are passed a tuple of strings whose first element is the image tag itself (useless).
 Instead, the decorated ones are passed an `attributes_manager.set` of `attributes_manager.attribute` objects, which will be described further down.
 The main difference is therefore the type of the sole passed parameter.

+The return value of the decorated functions can be any iterable of strings or attributes.

 ### Cumulative adjusting and defaulting